 The series also dealt with Ponyboy being in high school.
 He was a good writer and his English teacher encouraged him.
 He was once forced to tutor a Socs on his track team.
 There were dances and fights and trying to find time to study.
 And above all, there was the fact that Ponyboy was a Greaser.
 Nevertheless, he maintained friendships with Cherry and Randy, despite the fact that most of Cherry’s friends and family didn’t want her anywhere near Greasers.
 Making things worse, Cherry developed an attraction to Tim.

 Each episode included multiple plots, some of which intersected.
 For example, one episode saw Ponyboy tried to work up the courage to ask Cherry out on a date, Two-Bit and Steve tricked Sodapop into thinking he’d won $5,000, and Darry hoped to get in on the ground floor of a big construction project.

-Because the series was intended as a mid-season replacement, all 13 episodes had been completed months before it went on the air.
-That left the cast waiting and hoping that FOX would renew the series for the 1990-1991 season.
-The solid ratings for the premiere episode were a hopeful sign.
+As a mid-season replacement, all 13 episodes of The Outsiders were finished months before the series debuted.
+That forced the cast to wait and hope that FOX would renew the series for the 1990-1991 season.
+The solid ratings for the premiere episode were a positive sign.
 Ratings for the episodes that followed were not.

 I am so glad someone else was such a fan of the Outsiders T.V. show.

-At least one episode of The Outsiders was aired on TV Land in the early 2000s.
-Otherwise, the series was never repeated and has never been released commercially on any format.
+The Outsiders has never aired in syndication.
+TV Land aired at least one episode in the early 2000s.
+It has never been released commercially on any format.

 2 Siskel, Gene.
 “Coppola gets inside real teen world to film a noble story of ‘Outsiders’.”
 Chicago Tribune.
 25 Mar.
 1983: C3.